hfarooqui/knowledge_base/docs/kubernetes.md

 ```
 means that if this pod is running and a matching taint is added to the node, then the pod will stay bound to the node for 3600 seconds, and then be evicted.
 If the taint is removed before that time, the pod will not be evicted.

+### Definitions
+<b>Metrics Server</b> is a cluster-wide aggregator of resource usage data.
+Resource metrics are used by components like kubectl top and the Horizontal Pod Autoscaler to scale workloads
+<b>Prometheus Adapter</b> To autoscale based upon a custom metric